Aleadinglight/blog/src/content/posts/encrypt.md

 This is a message
 ```

 And once again, *you must use the same encryption parameters when decrypting*.
-Document your full command if you must.
+It might be a good idea to document your full command history.

-### GPG for asymetric encryption
+## Using GPG for asymetric encryption
 GPG ([GNU Privacy Guard](https://en.wikipedia.org/wiki/GNU_Privacy_Guard), not to be confused with [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy)) is the free, open-source implementation of the OpenPGP standard for public-key cryptography.
 It's a complete toolkit for public-key cryptography that handles the complex hybrid encryption process automatically.
 In this guide, we will walk through some core functionality: keypair creation, exchanging and verifying keys, encrypting and decrypting documents, and authenticating documents with digital signatures.

+There are generally 4 key ideas that you need to be familiar with:
+- How to generate your own key pair (public + private)
+- How to send your key pair to the receiver.
+- How to import the public key of the receiver.
+- How to encrypt the file using the receiver's public key.

-First, you need to generate your key pair (both public and private keys)
+First, you need to know how to generate your key pair (both public and private keys)

 ```shell
 $ gpg --gen-key